School Curricula Statement

 Tenth, our curricula are designed to be flexible so they can accommodate your teaching and your students’ learning preferences, as well as your classroom environment and objectives.
 In some of our curricula, the order of the materials can be rearranged to suit your preferences.
 Further, the parts can stand alone, so it is possible to introduce successfully only one or two topics rather than the full range of the curriculum.
-Moreover, we are producing material in a variety of formats, including electronic delivery via Apple’s iPad and Google Chrome.
+Moreover, we are producing material in a variety of formats, including electronic delivery via an ever-broadening range of options.
 We will continue to expand into new media when the technology offers attractive opportunities for communicating with students.
-Insofar as we can when the technology allows it, we will expand our curricula to include music and performance art.

 Eleventh, we are mindful that some of your students have limitations.
 We endeavor to make our books readable and comprehensible for students who have dyslexia or other visual and/or processing issues.
 Many publishers pack every inch of every page with type—often small type—that provides a formidable challenge even for children with good eyesight.
 Those children with visual or processing issues are excluded from the relationship.
 We think about these children because some of us suffer some of those conditions ourselves, and we will never forget our childhood struggles in classrooms where understanding and sympathy were scant.
 Our curricula materials are designed in every way to facilitate your students’ interaction with the material, and so we not only make them beautiful but also easily processed—a naturally symbiotic combination.